inyong37/Study/I. Lecture/Coursera/DeepLearning.AI TensorFlow Developer Professional Certificate/readme.md

 # [DeepLearning.AI TensorFlow Developer Professional Certificate](https://www.coursera.org/professional-certificates/tensorflow-in-practice)

-This page has moved to private GitHub repository.
+This page and almost other materials have moved to private GitHub repository.